Palermo Anti-Mafia Tour

 Tour Details

-We'll meet at the scheduled time in front of the Teatro Massimo in Palermo, at Piazza Guiseppe Verdi, to start a tour dedicated to civil mobilisation against organised crime.
+We'll meet at the scheduled time in front of the Teatro Massimo in Palermo, at Piazza Guiseppe Verdi, to start a tour dedicated to civil mobilization against organised crime.

-After observing the Teatro Massimo from the outside, we'll head towards Piazza Beati Paoli, associated with the secret sect from Luigi Natoli's novel.
-We'll explore the alleged connection between the sect and Cosa Nostra and continue to the Mercato del Capo, believed to have hidden paths used by the Beati Paoli.
+After observing the Teatro Massimo, we'll head towards Piazza Beati Paoli, associated with a secret sect mentioned by Luigi Natoli.
+We'll explore the alleged connection between this sect and Cosa Nostra before continuing to the Mercato del Capo, said to have hidden paths used by the Beati Paoli.

-Our next stop will be the Piazza della Memoria, home to a memorial dedicated to magistrates killed by the Mafia.
-We'll then visit Palermo Cathedral to discuss the relationship between the Mafia and the Church, including the story of Don Pino Puglisi.
+Next, we will stop at the Piazza della Memoria, where we will see a memorial dedicated to magistrates killed by the Mafia.
+Subsequently, we'll visit Palermo Cathedral to discuss the relationship between the Mafia and the Church, including the story of Don Pino Puglisi.

-Passing by the Town Hall, which was a symbol of the connection between Cosa Nostra and politics, we'll proceed to Piazza Magione in the Arab quarter of Kalsa, where Falcone and Borsellino grew up.
+Passing by the Town Hall, a symbol of the union between Cosa Nostra and politics, we will proceed to Piazza Magione, in the Arab quarter of Kalsa, where Falcone and Borsellino grew up.

-Along the way, we'll notice the "Pago chi non paga" campaign logo on shop windows indicating their rejection of the racket, supported by the Addiopizzo Committee, which encourages denouncing extortion in the city.
+Along the way, we will observe the "Pago chi non paga" logo displayed in shops resisting the racket, supported by the Addiopizzo Committee, which encourages denouncing protection money in the city.

 The tour will conclude after 3 hours at the Fontana Pretoria.